GuyNguyen/papryi/book_inventory_notes.md

 - Upgrade to aiosqlite if file IO performance takes a hit
 - Use multicore for interface/gui for funzies
 - Enforce mypy with pydantic
-- rename "file_manager" to something more appropriate
+- Rename "file_manager" to something more appropriate
+- Consider using a MVC pattern

 ## Helpful Links
 - https://data-flair.training/blogs/library-management-system-python-project/